EricGebhart/flickr-fetcher/README.md

 worker will take them.

-# Stopped here.........................................................

 ### Database

-I am not sure that managing both the metadata files and the image files should be the responsibility of this component.
-But at least now, this makes some sense and it is simple enough.
+This component only saves or sends image metadata files and the images that go with them.
+It might be nice to supply a channel that new image records can put into so that the server can watch for them.

 When giving an image to save,
-the database component should write the image to it's _local-path_ in the _images-path_ The image should use a filename like so. _<image-id>.original.<format-ext>_
+the database component should write the image to it's folder which is named after it's id in _image-path_ from the CLI.
+The image should use a filename like so. _<image-id>.original.<format-ext>_

+_If there is a possiblity that different image-paths may be used simultaneously the image's path should be saved in it's metadata record._ otherwise the database can make the path automatically from the image id as it needs it.

-A file based database of image metadata files.
-I simple component which can take image meta data files for storage and give the most recent image metadata entries in response to a request.
+The simpest implementation would be a file (edn) based database of image metadata files.
+A simple component which can take image meta data files for storage and give the most recent image metadata entries and/or images in response to a request.

 Something that might be fun would be to load the metadata files into a datascript db at component initialization.
 That could provide some fun things to play with.

-Optionally I suppose we could give it the responsibility of returning images when asked for.

 The final database folder should consist of edn files named after the image id.
-All images will resized in an images _local-path_.
+All of the image's sizes will resized in an image's folder.
 Image names should be of the format _<id>.<size>.<format>_

- The resulting meta data record should be written to the applications _image-db_ folder as indicated by the CLI option `database-path`.
-This is a point of future improvement either by replacement with a real DB or sub-division of folders by some date interval.
+The resulting meta data record should be written to the applications _database-path_ folder as indicated by the CLI option of the same name..

 A request for recent images should result in the last 100 images in the database. this is the same default as Flickr.
-Flickr has a maximum of 500 images which is also probably a good limit.
+The database can maintain a list of the 500 most recent images for quick response.
+The Flickr API has a maximum of 500 images which is probably a good limit.

+Additional features might be the ability to archive, or delete images after a certain time. or to retain or tag images.

 ### Worker

- By the time we get here, we have the original image in it's folder and a nice metadata record about the image.
+Everything is still fresh at this point.
+We have the CLI resizes options and we have an image metadata record potentially with some resize values.
+Those should be merged with the resize values from the CLI.
+If there is no _:original_ size in the _sizes vector_ it will need to be fetched, if there is an _:original_ entry then the database can give it to us.

+This seems, at this moment, to make the most sense over having the the fetcher or the database retrieve the original image.
+It fits nicely into the mechanism that the worker must have anyway.
+This original image could be provided as a _promise_ to threads to do the resizing, or maybe just go get it and after that do a simple pmap for the rest.
+This will be called from a go-loop so it's already it's own process.
+Keep it simple until it can't be.

- If the worker should probably just be a go-loop which takes from the queue component.
+The worker should probably just be a go-loop which takes from the queue component.
 It is probably sufficient to call a function for each image which then does a pmap to get the resized images.
-I would keep these pure. and then write the images and update the metadata record and write it to the database all in the same function, to isolate the side effects and improve testability.
+Then send the images along with an updated metadata record to the database component.
+An effort should be made to keep functions pure in order to isolate the side effects and improve testability.

 Like the fetcher in polling mode, the worker will need a channel for a *stop* signal to enable a graceful shutdown.

 This component only needs to create more images sizes as requested by the metadata entries in the queue component.
- If the resizes vector in an image metadata file is empty there is nothing to do but write the metadata file to the database directory.
+If the resizes vector in an image metadata file is empty and there is an _:original_ size, then there is nothing to do but write the metadata file to the database directory.

 On error, the worker should do the appropriate things in signaling the queue that the job failed for that entry.

 In addition to arbitrary `[height width]` Possible resize values are the following.
 `:thumbnail = (150x150), :small = (1/4) :medium = (1/2) and :large = (3/4)`.
 Each of these images should be written to the image's local path folder.

 Before sending the metadata entry to the database component, the image's meta data record should be updated with the new sizes and if all is successful the _resizes_ vector will be empty.

 ### Server